Privacy policy of the probefahrtenbutler.com website

 • You have the right to complain according to Article 77 of the GDPR.
 This means that you can complain to the data protection authority at any time if you believe that the data processing of personal data violates the GDPR.

+In short, you have rights – do not hesitate to contact the responsible party listed above with us!
 If you believe that the processing of your data violates data protection law or your data protection rights have been violated in any other way, you can complain to the supervisory authority.
 For Austria, this is the data protection authority, whose website can be found at https://www.dsb.gv.at/.
 In Germany, there is a data protection officer for each federal state.
 For more information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI).
 The following local data protection authority is responsible for our company:

 Data processing agreement (DPA)